Now Hiring: Collaborative Pianist

 Position Summary

-Second Unitarian Church of Chicago is seeking a Collaborative Pianist who will provide necessary support for the music ministry of the congregation.
+Second Unitarian Church of Chicago is seeking a Collaborative Pianist who will provide necessary support for the music ministry.
 The collaborative pianist will work closely with the Director of Music.
 This position requires someone who works well both independently and collaboratively.
 Strong sightreading, ensemble, and communications skills are essential.
-We seek a candidate with at least 2-3 years personal and/or professional experience as an accompanist.
+We seek a candidate with at least 2-3 years of professional experience as a collaborative pianist or comparable studies.

-● Play additional non-Sunday services as available (Blue Christmas, Christmas eve)
+Play additional non-Sunday services (Blue Christmas, Christmas eve)

 Qualifications